Electrical Engineering, Bachelor of Science College of Engineering

 Control Systems

-Choose at least two Design electives with lab:
+Choose at least two Design Electives with Laboratory:

-All Design Project courses are also considered Design Laboratory electives and may be counted in both categories simultaneously.
-Both A and B need to be taken to receive credit for the Design Project.
+All Senior Design Project courses are also considered Design Electives with Laboratory may be counted in both categories simultaneously.
+Both A & B need to be taken to receive credit for the Senior Design Project.

 EEC 174AYApplied Machine Learning3